richard-stock/personal_development/pages/intro_character.md

 layout: post
 ---

-### Lighthouse Principles:  Objective Reality
+### A 'Principle Based' Paradigm
 ---

-The fundamental idea that there are principles that govern human effectiveness—natural laws in the human dimension that are just as real, just as unchanging and unarguably “there” as laws such as gravity are in the physical dimension.
+The *Character Paradigm* is based on the fundamental idea that there are **principles** that govern human effectiveness—natural laws in the human dimension that are just as real, just as unchanging and unarguably “there” as laws such as gravity are in the physical dimension.

 > Two battleships assigned to the training squadron had been at sea on maneuvers in heavy weather for several days.
 I was serving on the lead battleship and was on watch on the bridge as night fell.
 >